peterkuma/ml-clouds-2021/README.md

 They have to be converted to daily mean files with cdo and stored in `input/era5`.

-The data should be resampled to 2.5° resolution in the same way as the CMIP data.
+The data should be resampled to 2.5° resolution in the same way as the CERES data.

 ### MERRA-2